Type to search

 Hessel Museum of Art, Bard College

-The school’s Hessel Collection boasts more than 3,000 artworks from the 1960s to the present.
-Paintings, drawings, sculptures, and video installations by more than 400 well-known artists are on display.
+The school’s Hessel Collection boasts more than 3,000 artworks from the 1960s to the present with paintings, drawings, sculptures, and video installations by more than 500 artists.
+Exhibitions rotate frequently, so check online to see what’s currently on display.

 Athens Cultural Center